 However, whilst there is no formal limit to absences for spouse ILR applications, the Home Office does expect that those who hold leave to remain in the UK under this category should spend the majority of the time living in the UK with their partner.

 The Home Office’s internal guidance to caseworkers states, in relation to absences, that:

 ‘In applications for further leave to remain in the UK as a partner, where there have been limited periods of time spent outside the UK, this must be for good reasons and must be consistent with the intention to live permanently together in the UK.’

 Applicants must therefore explain any excessive absences from the UK to the Home Office when an application is made.

 Whilst holidays will generally be overlooked, especially if holidaying as a couple, the reasons for any additional absences should be examined.
 Where relevant, a detailed explanation and evidence of the reason for any unusual or excessive absences should be provided to the Home Office when making an application.

-We are experienced in advising upon and preparing visa applications for spouses who have concerns over their absences and can provide expert guidance and assistance to you throughout the process.
+We are experienced in advising upon and preparing visa applications for spouses who have concerns over their absences.
+We provide expert guidance and assistance throughout the process.

 If you require legal advice about a spouse visa application, our immigration specialists are available for an initial discussion and can be contacted here.